Renée Mauborgne

 Renée Mauborgne (born 1963) is an American economist and business theorist.
 She is a professor of strategy at INSEAD, a business school based in France.
 Mauborgne is also the co-director of the Fontainebleau-based INSEAD Blue Ocean Strategy Institute.
 She is known as co-author of the 2005 book Blue Ocean Strategy.

 Career

 Renée Mauborgne had studied and taught at the Ross School of Business, University of Michigan, before joining INSEAD.
 Mauborgne is a INSEAD distinguished fellow.

 Publications

 Books

-Mauborgne has published two books and numerous articles on strategic management of multinational corporations.
+Mauborgne has published three books and numerous articles on strategic management of multinational corporations.